If you have a incisional hernia, a surgery can fix it.

-Any operation on the abdomen needs a cut that is closed with stitches.
-Sometimes the wound does not heal properly, resulting in the contents of the abdomen pushing through.
-This produces a lump called a hernia (see figure 1).
+Any operation on your abdomen needs a cut that is closed with stitches.
+Sometimes your wound does not heal properly, and a weakness happens in the muscle layer.
+This results in the contents of your abdomen, along with the inner layer, pushing through your abdominal muscles.
+This produces a lump under your skin called a hernia.

 You should no longer have the hernia.
-Surgery should prevent you from having any serious complications.
+Surgery should prevent serious complications and allow you to return to normal activities.

 You can sometimes control the hernia with supportive clothing or simply leave it alone.
-It will not go away without an operation.
+It will not get better without surgery.

 What complications can happen?

 Like all surgical procedures, there are some complications that can be serious and can even cause death.
 Please bear in mind the general and specific complications regarding this type of operation.

 - Blood clot in your lung

 - Developing a collection of blood (haematoma) or fluid (seroma) under your wound

 - Difficulty passing urine

 - Skin necrosis, where some of the skin flap dies